vomilkni/wireguard-ansible-automation/readme.md

+# Install and configure Wireguard VPN

+Here is a basic set of an ansible playbooks designed for automatic install and configure Wireguard VPN on your server.

+Also playbooks allows you to automatic add new clients.
+All clients configurations are backuped in /etc/wireguard/clients.

+NOTE: Playbooks are designed for ubuntu and checked on ubuntu 20.04.

-# Start from zero step by step:
+# Step by step guide:

-## Prerequisites

-1. Configure credentials to connect to your host in *inventory.yml*
-2. Set host variables in host-vars/*host-name*.yml

 ## Figure out connector name on server:

 > `ip route list default`

 Output will be like
 > `default via 195.2.79.1 dev `***ens3***` proto static`

 In these example connector name is ***ens3***.
 It is used in host_vars then.

+## Prerequisites

+1. Configure credentials to connect to your host in *inventory.yml*
+2. Set host variables in host-vars/*host-name*.yml

 ## Availiable commands